Photosynthetic Microbes Lab

 Carlsberg Foundation

-Student projects are offered related to the biology and applications of photosynthetic microorganisms and other microorganisms that respond to light.
+Student projects are offered related to the biology and applications of photosynthetic microorganisms and other microorganisms that consume CO2 and respond to light.

 See here.